 We can use a font!
 But wait, we’re talking about icons, not text.
 So how will a font help us?

 It turns out that fonts can pack in far more than just standard characters like letters, numbers, and punctuation.
-One example of a “supercharged” font is Tabler Icons
+One example of a “supercharged” font is Tabler Icons.

 Tabler Icons is an open source project that bundles thousands of beautiful icons into multiple formats that you can use freely in your web projects.
 One such format is a webfont, specifically .tff which is a TrueType font type.